conradakunga/Blog/_posts/2024-12-02-random-sampling-in-f.md

     - F#
 ---

-Suppose you need to write a program to randomly sample a number of items from a list of numbers from `0-99`
+Suppose you need to write a program to randomly sample a number of items from a list of numbers from 0 to 99

 The algorithm to do this would look something like this: